 As we have travelled we’ve been exposed to numerous new and exciting dishes.
 In fact, that is one of the main joys of travelling.
 But the big question I have, is it compulsory to try all new foods on the road?
 Should we try silkworm larvae, bat on a stick and tarantula and is it about keeping up appearances or a duty try it all?

-Why You Should Try All New Foods
+Should You Try All New Foods?

 Recently we travelled to an organic farm in Laos to try their wonderful local food, as advertised.
 We arrived full of hope and hungry to try this authentic cuisine.
 I ordered a selection of their specialities, paid and sat down with the family waiting for the food to arrive.
 I would sacrifice my beer Laos so that I could taste these dishes in all their rather expensive glory.

 The food arrived, dish by dish, which was great as it enabled us to try each dish in its own simplicity.
 Unfortunately, this is where things started to go a little off the rails.

 The first 3 dishes were extremely bland.
 Almost to the point of not being worth eating.
 One dish though was anything but.
 The spicy green papaya salad.
 A national dish that is sold everywhere.
 I know that it is normally dressed with a fish sauce dressing, I’ve prepared this salad many times myself.
 This version was actually drizzled in plain fish sauce with no discernible lime, palm sugar or chilli heat.
 The fish sauce wasn’t the salty variety either, more the decomposing fish gut flavour.
 I managed only 3 mouthfuls and then called it quits.

 Maybe the food was as it should be, authentic Laos food.
 Maybe the chef was having a bad day.
 I’ll maybe never know.
 But at least we tried.